transparency-dev/witness-network/docs/proposal.md

 [bastion host][] that forwards requests from authorized logs to witnesses.

 For a log server to collect cosignatures from a witness, it needs the witness' URL and a public key (to verify that the returned cosignature is valid).
-Note that from a log's perspective, even a witness behind a bastion host has a URL.

 For a witness to verify an `add-checkpoint` requests, it needs the log's public key.
-The witness also needs enough space to store one [checkpoint][] per log.
+The witness also needs enough space to store one [checkpoint][] per log, and enough compute to serve the log's request frequency over time.

-So, to get a functioning witnessing setup logs need to configure witnesses and witnesses need to configure logs.
+So to get a functioning witnessing setup: logs need to configure witnesses and witnesses need to configure logs.
 Without such *mutual configuration*, a log will either not send a request to a witness or the witness will reject the log's `add-checkpoint` request (both because the log's public key is unknown and